Do Go On - 361 - The Hollywood Bandit

 That was a perfect dismount.

-It's probably the funniest thing on this earth
+When Matt cracked, it is probably the funniest thing on this earth.

 Roy Phillips, good luck topping your question from your title there.